tebaldi/movies-app/README.md

 * FRONTEND - Here stands the code that is related to the UI and UX
 	* XAMARIN - Here stands the code that use Xamarin technology for display the front-end for the users

-VISUAL STUDIO SOLUTIONS
-* I´ve created two Solution projects just for show the concepts of the server side structure also
-	* MOBILE SOLUTION - Here stands the code that is related for the Mobile Solution to function without the Server specifics
-	* SERVER SOLUTION - Here stands the code that is related for the Server Solution to function without the Mobile specifics